Take the CME test and receive

 1 ESMO - MORA point

 - To provide an update on setting of patients with EGFR-mutated non-small cell lung cancer (NSCLC) and implications for targeted treatments

-- To provide a summary of data from clinical studies with EGFR tyrosine kinase inhibitors (TKIs) in patients with advanced NSCLC
+- To provide a summary of data from clinical studies with EGFR tyrosine kinase inhibitors (TKIs) in patients with NSCLC

-- To provide an update on the mechanisms of resistance to EGFR TKIs and how to overcome it
+- To provide an update on mechanisms of resistance to EGFR TKIs and how to overcome it

-This E-Learning module elaborates the role of epidermal growth factor receptor (EGFR) tyrosine kinase inhibitors (TKIs) in patients with EGFR-mutated non-small cell lung cancer (NSCLC) and provides the timeline of the development of different generations of EGFR TKIs with illustration of results from relevant clinical trials, putting the achievements, in terms of improved outcomes, into a clinically relevant context.
+This E-Learning module is an update of a previous module focusing on epidermal growth factor receptor (EGFR) inhibition and implications for the treatment of patients with non-small cell lung cancer (NSCLC).
+The authors elaborate the role of EGFR tyrosine kinase inhibitors (TKIs) in patients with EGFR-mutated NSCLC and provide a timeline of development of different EGFR TKIs illustrating the results from relevant clinical trials.
+They put the achievements from clinical trials, in terms of improved outcomes, into a clinically relevant context.

 The module covers a selection of first-line therapy for patients with EGFR mutation positive NSCLC, provides insights on first-line EGFR TKIs that are currently standard of care, explores whether there is a role for EGFR TKIs in the adjuvant and neoadjuvant settings, elaborates a problem of acquired resistance to osimertinib, how to overcome osimertinib resistance in EGFR mutation positive advanced NSCLC, when given in first-line treatment and after progression to osimertinib, and provides a snapshot on future research directions.